Better-Planet-Laboratory/ai4good/README.md

 optional findings 2, take homes].
 Project submissions will be graded on four critera: Innovativeness, Rigour,  Potential impact, and Presentation.
 There are a number of required syllabus statements [here](https://www.colorado.edu/academicaffairs/about/policies-customs-guidelines/required-syllabus-statements)

-# License

-All meterials in this repo at CC-BY-SA.
-Have fun!